jahrbuch/chme/README.md

 ---

-## How to Add Your Own Students, Teachers, and Pictures
+## How customize the Website

 - Upload all pictures to the `image/pictures` folder. (supported: .png, .jpeg, .jpg)
 - Upload student pictures to the `image/student` folder. (supported: .png, .jpeg, .jpg)
 - Upload teacher pictures to the `image/teacher` folder. (supported: .png, .jpeg, .jpg, .mp4)

 Next, navigate to the `json` folder.
 Inside, you'll find two files: `peopleData.json` and `pictureData.json`.
 These files allow you to add students, teachers, and pictures.
 I have included some examples to show you how the system works.

+You can also edit the `languageData.json` to customize the language

 Once you've made your changes, click **"Commit changes."** GitHub will take a few minutes to process, and your website will be updated with your new pictures.